 Note: Residential land development costs were analyzed using information from two major developments totaling 350 lots (about 30 acres).
 The average size of the samples collected was 29 front-foot.

 Housing Construction Costs

-One of the main objectives for the studies was to compile construction cost data from various home builders in Regina and then use the aggregate data to analyze construction cost trends.
+One of the main objectives of the CMD studies was to compile construction cost data from various home builders in Regina and then use the aggregate data to analyze construction cost trends.
 Building on previous studies, the construction costs were categorized using the National Association of Home Builders’ standard categorization format (NAHB, 2016).
-The twelve main categories listed in Table 2 utilize both tangible and intangible factors.

 Construction cost data for three dwelling types was studied.
-The three dwelling types include: 1,700 square-foot two-storey homes; 1,300 square-foot bungalows; and 1,200 square-foot condominiums.
-The housing construction cost data was based on information provided by builders in Regina for homes constructed in 2016.
+The three dwelling types include: 1,700 square-foot two-story homes; 1,300 square-foot bungalows; and 1,200 square-foot condominiums.
+The housing construction cost data was based on information provided by builders in Regina for homes constructed in 2018.